isi-nlp/tutorials/README.md

 ---------------------

 Email the MT mailing list (mt@mailman.isi.edu) requesting one.
-We can also start a list here of pending requests.
+We can also start a list of pending requests here.